Colocation Endpoint Connectivity Prerequisites

 - Choices of 1Gb/s and 10Gb/s dedicated connectivity between the End User’s equipment and Network Exchange equipment.

 - Fully automated setup and tear down of connections to the End User’s dedicated ports on the terminating Network Exchange equipment.

 - BGP is used for dynamically managing routes between Network Exchange and the End User’s network.

-- The End User must initiate a request for two instances of "HAE" (HAN Access Extension) - a cross connect - between Network Exchange and the End User’s equipment following the provisioning of Network Exchange.
-Network Exchange will provide the equipment location and ports to be connected to in order to complete the connections.
+- The End User must initiate a request for two instances of "HAE" (Hosting Access Extension) - a cross connect - between Network Exchange and the End User’s equipment following the provisioning of Network Exchange.
+Network Exchange will provide the equipment location and ports on the Network Exchange switches to be connected to, so the connections can be completed.

-- The user will have a choice between a 1Gbps and 10Gbps connection.
+- The user willl have a choice between a 1Gbps and 10Gbps connection.
 The optics used to connect to Network Exchange are one of:

 - QFX-SFP-1GE-LX SFP 1000BASE-LX Gigabit Ethernet Optics, 1,310 nm for 10 km transmission on single mode fiber-optic (SMF)